 On the move, carried ‘gaily’ curved over the back, with the point towards the nape, the withers, the back or the loin.
 In dogs with abundant coat, the tip may rest on the dorsal-lumbar region.

-Lower Arm - Humero-radial angle - about 120.
-Lower arms vertical and parallel, well muscled, with good bone.
+Lower Arm: Lower arms vertical and parallel, well muscled, with good bone.
 The length of the lower arm corresponds approximately to that of the upper arm.

 Free and flowing, without covering a lot of ground; topline retained on the move.
 No sign of uneven movement.